 Paediatric population

-The safety and efficacy of Seffalair Spiromax in paediatric patients below the age of 12 years have not been established.
+Frequency, type and severity of adverse reactions in adolescents aged 12 years and older are expected to be the same as in adults.

-Inhaled corticosteroids, including fluticasone propionate, a component of Seffalair Spiromax, may cause a reduction in growth velocity in adolescents (see section 4.4 Special warnings and precautions for use).
+Inhaled corticosteroids, including fluticasone propionate, a component of Seffalair Spiromax, may cause a reduction in growth velocity in adolescents (see section 4.4).
 The growth of paediatric patients receiving orally inhaled corticosteroids, including salmeterol/fluticasone propionate, should be monitored routinely.
 To minimize the systemic effects of orally inhaled corticosteroids, including salmeterol/fluticasone propionate titrate each patient’s dosage to the lowest dosage that effectively controls his/her symptoms.

 Reporting of suspected adverse reactions